 Our pilot families gave our math videos raving reviews and say the videos are truly an incredible way to learn math!
 Math concepts are explained very clearly with graphics to help students understand the concepts better.

 We completely understand some parents are hesitant when it comes to screens.
 Our homeschool math videos include interactive example problems and additional instruction not found in the written mini lesson.
 For these reasons, we do not recommend skipping the videos.
 However, when watching them isn’t possible, the mini lesson is a good alternative.

 How can I teach math to multiple children?

 Homeschooling multiple children was a driving force for creating Simply Good and Beautiful Math!
 We want it to be truly possible to teach multiple children at different levels while still offering an incredibly effective and enjoyable homeschool math program.

 Since every level includes independent work, and because lessons are so concise, a parent can teach several different levels in about an hour!

 With Simply Good and Beautiful Math, your child receives a comprehensive math education without spending hours each day on math!

-How much time does a lesson take to complete?
+How much time does a math lesson take to complete?

 Lesson times increase gently as your child advances through each level.
 They are long enough to provide sufficient practice, but also not so long that children become bored or overwhelmed.